waldyrious/vscode-restclient/README.md

     "time": "Wed, 21 Oct 2015 18:27:50 GMT"
 }
 ```
-Once you prepared a request, click the `Send Request` link above the request (this will appear if the file's language mode is `HTTP`, by default `.http` files are like this), or use shortcut `Ctrl+Alt+R`(`Cmd+Alt+R` for macOS), or right-click in the editor and then select `Send Request` in the menu, or press `F1` and then select/type `Rest Client: Send Request`, the response will be previewed in a separate __webview__ panel of Visual Studio Code.
+Once you prepared a request, click the `Send Request` link above the request (this will appear if the file's language mode is `HTTP`, by default `.http` files are like this), or use shortcut `Ctrl+Alt+R` (`Cmd+Alt+R` for macOS), or right-click in the editor and then select `Send Request` in the menu, or press `F1` and then select/type `Rest Client: Send Request`, the response will be previewed in a separate __webview__ panel of Visual Studio Code.
 If you'd like to use the full power of searching, selecting or manipulating in Visual Studio Code, you can also preview response in __an untitled document__ by setting `rest-client.previewResponseInUntitledDocument` to `true`.
 Once a request is issued, the waiting spin icon will be displayed in the status bar until the response is received.
 You can click the spin icon to cancel the request.
 After that, the icon will be replaced with the total duration and response size.

 You can view the breakdown of the response time when hovering over the total duration in status bar, you could view the duration details of _Socket_, _DNS_, _TCP_, _First Byte_ and _Download_.

 When hovering over the response size in status bar, you could view the breakdown response size details of _headers_ and _body_.

-> All the shortcuts in REST Client Extension are __ONLY__ available for file language mode `http` and `plaintext`.
+> All the shortcuts in the REST Client extension are __ONLY__ available for file language mode `http` and `plaintext`.

 > __Send Request__ link above each request will only be visible when the request file is in `http` mode, more details can be found in [http language section](#http-language).

 ### Select Request Text
 You may even want to save numerous requests in the same file and execute any of them as you wish easily.
-REST Client extension could recognize requests separated by lines begin with three or more consecutive `#` as a delimiter.
-Place the cursor anywhere between the delimiters, issuing the request as above, and the underlying request will be sent out.
+REST Client recognizes requests separated by lines beginning with three or more consecutive `#` as a delimiter.
+Place the cursor anywhere between the delimiters, issue the request as described above, and the underlying request will be sent out.
 ```http
 GET https://example.com/comments/1 HTTP/1.1